bjrati/skill-printlabel/README.md

 Neon Mark2 skill for printing food container labels on Brother QL-800 printer.

 ## About
-Prints a food container label that contains the date plus optional content text spoken after the work *for*.
+Prints a food container label that contains the date plus optional content text spoken after the word *for*.

 ## Examples
 * "Print label"